unchainedshop/unchained/docs/source/getting-started/engine-launch.md

 3. You should see the login window of the Control Panel.
 ![diagram](../images/getting-started/Engine_Setup_Verification.png)

-Gratulations! 👏🏻 Your Unchained Engine is up and running!
+Congratulations! 👏🏻 Your Unchained Engine is up and running!